zkoss/dataAttributeHandlers/README.md

 1. Never modify other constestants' files or configurations.

 # Reference Articles

+To get started with ZK 8's data attribute handler feature, check out the following resources:

 1. [http://blog.zkoss.org/index.php/2015/08/25/zk8-simple-but-powerful-using-data-handler-api-to-work-with-front-end-technologies/](http://blog.zkoss.org/index.php/2015/08/25/zk8-simple-but-powerful-using-data-handler-api-to-work-with-front-end-technologies/)
 2. [http://books.zkoss.org/wiki/ZUML_Reference/ZUML/Namespaces/Client_Attribute](http://books.zkoss.org/wiki/ZUML_Reference/ZUML/Namespaces/Client_Attribute)

 # License and Copyright
 All 3rd party libraries and templates used in the project are owned by their copyright owners.
-Your example code should be licensed under Apache License 2.0 or another OSI-approved open source license specified in your project.
+Your example code that integrates ZK and the 3rd party libarary should be licensed under Apache License 2.0 or any other OSI-approved open source license specified in your project.